nodejs/node/deps/npm/doc/misc/npm-config.md

 If the `color` config is set to true, then this stream will receive colored output if it is a TTY.

-### logs-max

-* Default: 10
-* Type: Number

-The maximum number of log files to store.

 ### long

 * Default: false
 * Type: Boolean

 Show extended information in `npm ls` and `npm search`.

-### maxsockets

-* Default: 50
-* Type: Number

-The maximum number of connections to use per origin (protocol/host/port combination).
-Passed to the `http` `Agent` used to make the request.

 ### message